More on nlite

 Timeline

 Investigating a controversial topic on the platform is governed by two deadlines: the Argument Submission Deadline and the Argument Evaluation Deadline.
 The Argument Submission Deadline is the cutoff point for users to submit their arguments.
-However, users can continue to evaluate existing arguments until the second deadline, the Argument Evaluation Deadline.
+However, users can continue to evaluate existing arguments until the Argument Evaluation Deadline.
 Once the Argument Evaluation Deadline passes, the topic will be closed, and the final list of top selected arguments will be displayed.

 Note.
 The individual who creates a topic will be able to change either deadline at any time based on the level of activity on the page.